 My father was three years old when he arrived in America with his parents.
 They escaped Germany in the 1930s, not because they were Jewish, but because my German grandfather had been politically active and needed to leave.
 My grandfather’s friends knew how to get him out of the country, but getting his whole family out was more difficult.
 Then someone told him that the Mormons were helping families go to America, so he joined the Mormon Church.
 My grandmother, also described as a peace activist, planned to stay with friends in New York City.
 However, when she arrived in America, US immigration officials told her that, since she and her family were being sponsored by Mormon missionaries from Idaho, they had to live in Idaho for the first five years.
 She refused and sat in a jail for three days.
 But she couldn’t go back.
-Reluctantly she and my grandfather and their family moved to Idaho, a semi-arid plateau so different from Germany that she never acclimated and slipped into early Alzheimer’s.
+Reluctantly she and my grandfather and their family moved to Idaho, a semi-arid plateau so different from Germany that she never acclimated and slipped into early dementia.
 Most immigration stories are like that.
 Everything gets lost along the way.
 A generation later, immigrant families begin their story with how they came to America as if there was no time before that event.
 This is also true of my mother’s Danish immigrants, who immigrated a couple of generations earlier.

 My Religious Heritage

+Although not a churchgoer, I am aware of the religious traditions that have shaped my family's history.
 On my mother’s side, I am a direct descendant of one of the survivors of the Martin Handcart Company.
 When it comes to the Mormon settlement of the Salt Lake Valley, stories of the Martin Handcart Company are among the most hallowed.
 I visit the place in Wyoming where the survivors took shelter.
 I listen to the guides tell their version of this story.
 I have more than one religious heritage, so, later, I also visit a church in Virginia built in the 1600s by some of my family’s Huguenot ancestors and discover that the story shared by the guides at that site is also sanitized —no mention of slaves.
 By now I’ve come to believe that I need story (my history) the way I need love and connection.
 Sanitized stories don’t meet that need.